ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   So if ENABLE_TESTING is checked, a storage, a resolver, the list and the spec plugin is needed.

+- We resolved undefined behavior in polymorphic classes that contained virtual functions, by explicitly adding a virtual destructor. thanks to René Schwaiger
-Some classes now got virtual destructors, which previously did not have any virtual method.
+  They previously did not have any virtual method.
   You might get warnings like:
 ```
 Symbol `_ZTVN3kdb5tools18MockPluginDatabaseE' has different size in shared object, consider re-linking
 ```

+TODO: revert c7ca68f25750af26f2dbdb92b507b86fc012ea6d Plugin Database?

+Shell scripts:

+- cp and mv no longer accept cascading keys.1G

 ## Notes for Maintainer